machuchesteven/sql/concepts/dml.md

 ## Insert Values to Table

+Using the INSERT statement, in its simplest form, it adds rows to a particular table, it can add to multiple in advanced forms.

-During an INSERT operation, the following are perfomed by the insert statement
+During an `INSERT` operation, the following are perfomed by the insert statement

 - Check for the presence of the table and the columns specified
 - Check for expressions and values to be applied to the table